How to Combat Sugar Cravings & Achieve Your Health Goals

 4. You're not eating enough protein

-Getting enough protein should be a post-partum mum's number one priority in terms of diet.
-It's essential for several reasons.
+Getting enough protein should be a post-partum mum's number one dietary priority.
 Not only does your little one need protein to grow and thrive, but as a new mums you also need it for your recovery.

 Some high protein foods you can add to any meal include eggs, lean red meat, chicken, tofu, beans, lentils, dark leafy greens, milk, cheese, and nuts.
-Here's an example day on a plate that you can follow amp up your protein intake.
+Here's an example day on a plate that you can follow to ramp up your protein intake.

 In Shape Mummy Smoothie